professor2004h/Project-Neo/backend/docs/podcast_tool_usage.md

 ### Common Issues

-1. **"Podcastfy library not available"**
-   - Tool will attempt auto-installation
+1. **"Either OPENAI_API_KEY or GEMINI_API_KEY must be set"**
+   - Configure at least one LLM API key in your environment
+   - Verify the API key is correctly formatted

+2. **"ELEVENLABS_API_KEY must be set"**
-   - Ensure pip is available in the environment
+   - Configure your ElevenLabs API key in the environment
+   - Get your key from https://elevenlabs.io/

-2. **"File not found"**
+3. **"File not found"**
    - Verify file paths are relative to /workspace
    - Use the files tool to check file existence

-3. **"No content sources provided"**
+4. **"No content sources provided"**
    - Provide at least one of: urls, file_paths, or image_paths

-4. **TTS generation fails**
+5. **"API request failed" or "Timeout"**
-   - Check ElevenLabs API key configuration
+   - Check network connectivity to the Podcastfy API
-   - Verify network connectivity
+   - Verify the PODCASTFY_API_URL is correct and accessible
-   - Ensure ElevenLabs API quota is available
+   - The API can take 1-3 minutes to generate podcasts

+6. **"No event_id returned from API"**
+   - The API service may be temporarily unavailable
+   - Try again in a few minutes
+   - Consider setting up your own Podcastfy API instance